dlay-io/dlay-core/readme.md

 * ✅ Task dependancy workflows
 * 📈 Statistics about your tasks (repetition, retries, execution & duration)

-### Simple workflow
-1. Create a worker
-2. Register a job
-3. Assign tasks for the worker to proccess

 ## Installation
 After having a `CouchDB` instance installed and running: